 Target runtime URL

-This is automatically populated with the namespace name, relay path and target sub-path specified.
-If using the examples above, it will be populated with something like:
+This is automatically populated with the namespace name, relay path and target sub-path entered.
+If using the examples above, it is populated with something like:

-When complete, click Finish.
+When complete, select Finish.
 The following activities occur in the background:

 The LOB Target is created as an application in IIS.
 This application uses the Runtime for this specific LOB Target.
 Runtime Components: BizTalk Adapter Service describes the IIS components.